idaholab/moose/modules/fluid_properties/doc/content/source/userobjects/TabulatedFluidProperties.md

 Consider the example where TabulatedFluidProperties is used to reduce the cost of calculating CO$_2$ fluid properties.
 In this example, a file containing the tabulated fluid properties, named `fluid_properties.csv` is provided.
-All properties listed in this file will be calculated using interpolation, while all remaining properties provided by the `FluidProperties` interface will be calculated using a [CO2FluidProperties](/CO2FluidProperties.md) UserObject.
+All properties listed in this file will be calculated using either Bilinear or Bicubic interpolation (the interpolation type is to be specified in the input file), while all remaining properties provided by the `FluidProperties` interface will be calculated using a [CO2FluidProperties](/CO2FluidProperties.md) UserObject.

+Bilinear Interpolation and Bicubic Interpolation are sub classes of Bidimensional Interpolation.
+The TabulatedFluidProperties inherits Bilinear or Bicubic Interpolation depending on the type specified in the input file.

 The input file syntax necessary to achieve this is

 !listing modules/fluid_properties/test/tests/tabulated/tabulated.i block=Modules
+or
+!listing modules/fluid_properties/test/tests/tabulated/tabulated_v_e.i block=Modules

+The "tabulated_v_e.i" input file is to be used if ICs are v and e.
+If ICs are (p,T), "tabulated.i" should be used.

 ### Writing data file